MrsRina/dungeon-of-chess/readme.md

 The IA is primitve but is smart at some point.

+# license

+small please, if you are owner who did the textures, I am sorry, please consider making an issue, and I will add the credits for you.
+This project is learning purpose, and not even comercial thank.

 # build

 There is two options for building, directly g++ command, or using CMake, I obvious recommend you use CMake.